514: No Such Thing As A Computer Tower

 It's quite posh, yeah.

 It became posh after they found the water, really.
-They built massive hotels there and and a casino.
+They built massive hotels there and a casino.

 Wow.
 How long were you there for, by the way?
-We just finished.
+We just...

-So just to just to have it.
+So just to have it.
+Yeah, we just...

-Yeah, we just we needed somewhere to go for lunch, so we just went there.
-We got long enough to find Hitler.
+We needed somewhere to go for lunch, so we just just went there.

-Yeah, I drink Evian.
 Do you?
-Yeah, yeah.
+Yeah yeah.

 Anyone else in your household drink Evian?
-Yeah, everyone in my house drinks Evian, yeah.
+Yeah everyone in my house drinks Evian yeah.
 Who are the members of your household again?
-Well,
+Well

-myself and my wife.
-Oh, yeah.
+myself and my wife

-And my daughter.
+and my daughter.
 Yeah.

 Yeah.
 Yeah.

-Yeah.
 Anyone else?
 Well, no, humans.

-james gives his cat heavy i have to say before we started these guys already knew this and i do think of all the things in my life this is the only thing that really can spoil my man of the people
+james gives his cat everyow i have to say before we started these guys already knew this and i do think of all the things in my life this is the only thing that really can spoil my man of the people

 this is your meow to moment is it's brilliant

-it's anna's fault and just dear listener this is what happened anna told me that cats have special taste buds on their tongues that can taste water.
+brilliant and i kind of want you to keep hold of it because isn't it because of it's your fault you it's anna's fault and just dear listener this is what happened anna told me that cats have special taste buds on their tongues that can taste water.

 And so for us, water doesn't taste of anything.

-But for cats, it's really important.
-And they can taste the difference.
+But for cats, it's really important and they can taste the difference.

 And London water is disgusting.
 True.